nevans/d_heap/README.md

 # or push with an explicit score
 heap.push t3, t4.to_f
-heap.push t4, t4 # score will be cast with Float
+heap.push t4, t4 # score can be implicitly cast with Float

 # peek and pop
 heap.pop    # => #<struct Task id=4, time=2021-01-17 17:02:22.5574 -0500>